LexoL/ds_gcd_courseproject/CodeBook.md

 ### Extracting required variables and binding with activity and subject data frames

-To get the `tbl.step4` tidy data set as requred at step 4 of the assignment, we perform the following transformations with data frames:
+To get the `tbl.step4` tidy data set as required at step 4 of the assignment, we perform the following transformations with data frames:

 * extract subframe with mean and std measurement variables from `tbl.x` to `tbl.extracted`